GriffinLabCode/GriffinCode/README.md

 # Griffin Lab Code

-Welcome to the Griffin lab online library for custom written scripts and functions used to analyze our data! :) This page was primarily created as an online protocol for file conversion routines and as a back-up storage cloud for analysis code.
+Welcome to the Griffin lab online library for custom written scripts and functions used to analyze our data! :) This page was created to store our 'master' code for easy access to both our members and individuals outside of the lab.
 _________________________________________________________________________________________________________

 SOME IMPORTANT NOTES ON CONVERSION: